Ben-Cutler/DataStructures/README.md

 Inputs a 9x9 array and decides if it is a correct sudoku board or not.
 5) WAR.cpp :
-Uses queues to play a game of 'war' with two players.
+Uses queues to play a game of 'war' with two players. trie.cpp:
+Inplements a 'trie' data structure - similar to a binary tree - but it has 26 directions.
+Stores words